In 1979, Nico Snel took up the baton as the SPO’s 3rd Music Director.

 Having survived the Nazi invasion of his native Holland to emigrate to the United States at age 15, Snel was already an accomplished student of the piano and violin when he settled with his family in Oakland, California.
 Within a year, he joined the Oakland Symphony as the youngest member ever of the First Violins.

 For about half of his 16-year tenure as SPO music director, Snel simultaneously conducted the Port Angeles Symphony Orchestra.
-He had settled in Port Angeles in 1985 with his wife Sharon, who continues to play with both orchestras and remains Principal Flutist with the SPO.
+He had settled in Port Angeles in 1985 with his wife Sharon, who continues to play with Port Angeles and is the former Principal Flute for SPO.
 Nico Snel is sorely missed today in many communities.
 Those who worked with him remember him as a consummate musician, a patient teacher, a devoted father, and a great friend.
 The orchestra continues to honor his memory through the Nico Snel Memorial Library, the SPO’s lending library of music that the public is invited to support.

 Marsha Mabrey took the helm of the Philharmonic from 1996 to 2002.
 As an instructor for many years with the Bellevue public school system, she brought with her a great love of music education and a desire to serve the community.